Altomare/repairs/otrona/software/README.md

 otr-asm.zip      108819  ZIP     No description available.
 otr-bas.zip      149619  ZIP     No description available.
 otr-dos.zip      260513  ZIP     No description available.
 otr-mex.zip      105559  ZIP     MEX communications
 otr-mp.zip        71225  ZIP     MultiPlan for the Attache' otr-srce.td0     203336  DSDD    Attache' ASM/BAS/MAC source code
 otr-util.td0     204410  DSDD    Attache' Utilities
 otr-utl.zip      201166  ZIP     No description available.
 otr-ws.zip        88303  ZIP     Wordstar 3.0 for the Attache'
 otrnasrc.zip     177761  ZIP     No description available.
 ```

 The files in `bitsavers` are from:
 http://www.bitsavers.org/pdf/otrona/firmware/

+# TO-DO

+* List dumped versions of BIOS & CP/M
+* How to reconstruct a floppy image to write or use with floppy emulators
+* Dumped software list